Wedding Photography – 11 Tips for Amateur Wedding Photographers

 There are many things that can go wrong, so it is important to be prepared.
 Make sure you have a plan B in case of bad weather, keep your batteries charged and your memory cards empty.
 Also, be prepared to think about the routes and times that you will need to reach certain places.
 To ensure you are fully aware of what is happening, get an itinerary for the entire day.
 Attend the rehearsal of your ceremony if you can.
 You’ll learn a lot about the possible locations to shoot from, lighting options, and the order of the ceremony.

-See also Tips for "Model Photography"
+See also Tips for Editing Wedding Photographs

 Set your expectations for the couple